A guide to generate fine-grain synteny plots using Syri

 conda deactivate

-In the command above we provide the argument -a to specify we want SAM output rather than PAF.
-We also provide the -x asm5 argument to specify the assembly-to-assembly alignment preset with 0.1% sequence divergence.
-The argument --eqx is to output =/X CIGAR operators in the SAM file (information about mismatches) while the -t argument specifies how many threads we’ll want to use.
-The output from this command is the alignment between the two 5Mbp sequences which is stored in the file hydmaj-hydcya.sam.
+argument specifies how many threads we’ll want to use.
+The output from this command is the alignment between the two 5Mbp sequences which is stored in the file hydmaj-hydcya.sam

 Important to note is the activation and deactivation of the conda environment before running the program.

-Optional: Convert the alignment file to BAM format
+file to BAM

-I have not done it here, but you can also convert the SAM file to BAM format if you want to save some space.
-As we’re only aligning a few megabases of sequences, the SAM file doesn’t get too large.
-However, if you’re doing this on whole genomes, it would be prudent to convert the output to BAM format before continuing.
-This could be managed as follows.
+file doesn’t get too large.
+However, if you’re doing this on whole genomes, it would be prudent to convert the output to BAM

 conda activate minimap2